 Michael L. SchultzPartner

 Mike is admitted to practice before the United States Supreme Court, the United States Court of Appeals for the Seventh Circuit, all federal district courts in Indiana, the Indiana Supreme Court and in all Indiana state courts.
-He has extensive trial experience, including civil jury trials and bench trials in employment, civil rights, property damage and business matters.
+He has extensive trial experience, including civil jury trials and bench trials in insurance, employment, civil rights, property damage and business matters.